 From the point of view of development of his ideas on multivariate data analysis, it is possible to recognize several phases.
-In the first, initialization phase, he worked on methodological topics as individual assimilating and developing contemporary ideas.
+In the first, initialization he worked phase, on methodological topics as individual assimilating and developing contemporary ideas.
 His contribution to the design of SS Statistical System for multivariate data analysis prepared the ground floor the organized theoretical and applied team work.
-In the second phase, he influenced and became the originator and principal figure in the so called "Zagreb Methodological and Multivariate Data Analysis Circle at the University of Zagreb (Institute of Kinesiology at the Faculty of Physical Education and at the University Computing Centre - SRCE) where completely new ideas emerged.
-In the third phase he influenced and organized various productive groups of researchers around the Institute for Criminological and Sociological Research, and the Department of Psychology at the Faculty of Philosophy of University of Belgrade.
-That indicates that "circle" becomes an influential "school".
+In the second phase, he influenced and became the originator and principal figure in the so called "Zagreb Methodological and Multivariate Data Analysis

+Circle" at the University of Zagreb (Institute of Kinesiology at the Faculty of Physical Education and at the University Computing Centre - SRCE) where completely new ideas emerged.
+In the third phase he influenced and organized various productive groups of researchers around the Institute for Criminological and Sociological Research, and the Department of Psychology at the Faculty of Philosophy of University of Belgrade